zatech/code-of-conduct/README.md

  - Persecution of any individual as a result of their race, gender, religion or other physical traits.
  - Material intended to, without basis, harm the reputation of any individual whether a member or not.
  - Unsolicited advertising with the exception of job offers in the [#jobpostings](https://zatech.slack.com/messages/jobpostings/) channel.
- - Links, or links to pages, for the purpose of monetization of user views and which provide no value to the ZA Tech community.
+ - Links, or links to pages, for the purpose of monetization of user views and which provide no value to the ZATech community.
  - Content infringing on copyright laws.

 As a quick self-check, ask yourself whether you would like someone's child to see the content you are posting.
-If the answer is "no", then there's a good chance you shouldn't be posting it on the ZA Tech community.
+If the answer is "no", then there's a good chance you shouldn't be posting it on the ZATech community.

 ## Consequences

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all ZA Tech spaces and identification of the participant as a harasser to other ZA Tech members and/or the general public.
+If a participant engages in harassing behavior, the administrators may take any action they deem appropriate, up to and including expulsion from all ZATech spaces and identification of the participant as a harasser to other ZATech members and/or the general public.

 Intentionally evading exclusions, bans, suspensions, restrictions, or otherwise interfering with the admin team's decisions and actions are not permitted.